Introduction to the Chinese Space Station Survey Telescope (CSST): Science

 Star formation is one of the most important astrophysical processes.
 Interstellar gas, especially molecular gas, is the basic material for the formation of stars.
 Therefore, it is crucial to study the evolution of interstellar gas for understanding star formation and galaxy evolution.
 Protoplanetary disks are produced during star formation, and planets are born in protoplanetary disks.
 The evolution of protoplanetary disks directly determines the properties of planetary systems.

 Using CSST-TS, we can conduct THz spectrum mapping observations on different samples, including nearby molecular clouds, objects at different evolutionary stages, the central molecular belt of the Milky Way, and M31.
-We can obtain 492 GHz neutral carbon spectrum data and some HDO spectrum data.
-We also can perform gas circulation research in the Milky Way and M31 by combining spectral data from other observation equipment (such as CO, CII, HI, radio recombination lines, etc.), radiation transfer models, and astrochemical evolution simulations.
+We can obtain 492 GHz fine structure line of neutral carbon and rotational transitions of HDO in the same band.
+We will study gas circulation in the Milky Way and M31 by combining spectral data (such as CO, CII, HI, radio recombination lines, etc.) from other instruments, radiation transfer models, and astrochemical simulations.

 Using CSST-TS broadband deep spectral surveys of different types of objects, such as star-forming regions, late-stage stars, and near-Earth comets (opportunistic), we can obtain high-sensitivity spectral data in the new window of the THz band.
 In combination with the molecular spectrum database and astrochemical models measured in the laboratory, we will carry out spectral line identification and analysis, determine the chemical composition and physical properties of astronomical sources, and search for new molecules.